The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/bloomfield-ct-48-jerome-ave.md

 ### Pizza Time Theatre (1983-84)

 The Pizza Time Theatre in Bloomfield opened in August 1983 as the fifth location in Connecticut.
 Little is known about this store, as no photos or videos have been found of it during its time as a PTT.
 The store would permanently close in August 1984 after only one year in operation, due to the company's bankruptcy of the same year.
-This was the only 2 store's in the state to be at auction along with {{< wiki-link "Waterbury, CT (983 Wolcott St)" >}}.
+This was the only 2 store's in the state to be at auction along with [Waterbury, CT (983 Wolcott St)].

 ### Banjoe's Family Pizza Playhouse (1984-87)